Skip to content

 Representative source bugs

-A subset of the corpus traces back to well-known open-source issues.
-These are source bugs that inspired the test scenarios, not bugs the tool discovered in production code:
+A subset of the patterns PulsCheck targets trace back to well-known open-source issues.
+These are source bugs that inspired the detector scenarios, not claims about what the tool discovered in production code:

 after-teardown / dangling-async